Community rallies around Houston dad struggling to pay for 3 sons' insulin

 All three of Boncler's sons -- Michael, 16, Christopher, 12, and 10-year-old Timothy -- need insulin daily.
 His copay for the insulin alone is more than $200 a month.

 Boncler never asked for money -- just that people support his business.
-But after so many KHOU 11 Facebook followers asked about making donations, friends sat up a caringfund.com page and a gofundme.com page.
+But after so many KHOU 11 Facebook followers asked about making donations, friends sat up a caringfund.com page.

 "I just never thought something like this would happen, Boncler said.
 "I’ve been struggling with this alone for three years."